cody1213/static-dev-boilerplate/README.md

 		bower install

 ###Start dev server###
 7. You can just run app.js file with Node (or use the server script in the bin folder)

 		node app.js

 	or

 		sh bin/server.sh

-8. Visit localhost:3000 in your browser
+8. Visit [http://localhost:3000](http://localhost:3000) in your browser

 And that's it.
-Put static files in the www folder and make any API placeholders in the routes.js file.
+Put static files in the www folder and add any API placeholders in the routes.js file.